talon-one/TalonOne.cs/docs/ManagementApi.md

 <a name="searchcouponsadvancedapplicationwidewithouttotalcount"></a>
 # **SearchCouponsAdvancedApplicationWideWithoutTotalCount**
-> InlineResponse20011 SearchCouponsAdvancedApplicationWideWithoutTotalCount (long applicationId, Object body, long? pageSize = null, long? skip = null, string sort = null, string value = null, DateTime? createdBefore = null, DateTime? createdAfter = null, string valid = null, string usable = null, long? referralId = null, string recipientIntegrationId = null, string batchId = null, bool? exactMatch = null, string campaignState = null)
+> InlineResponse20012 SearchCouponsAdvancedApplicationWideWithoutTotalCount (long applicationId, Object body, long? pageSize = null, long? skip = null, string sort = null, string value = null, DateTime? createdBefore = null, DateTime? createdAfter = null, string valid = null, string usable = null, long? referralId = null, string recipientIntegrationId = null, string batchId = null, bool? exactMatch = null, string campaignState = null)

 List coupons that match the given attributes (without total count)

 List the coupons whose attributes match the query criteria in all the campaigns of the given Application.
-The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  **Note:** The total count is not included in the response.
+The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  > [!note] The total count is not included in the response.

 ### Example
 ```csharp